 A Plane Too Soon.
 Pan Am's Paul Roitsch & John Anderson on the first airline evaluation flight of the Concorde, Nov.
 8 '69.

 Jupiter Rex Certificate issued to Pan Am passengers crossing the equator, on Pan Am Routes.

 Philippine Clipper in the Port of the Tradewinds, off Treasure Island in San Francisco Bay.
 Read more @Treasure Island: Pan Am's Fabled Gateway to the Pacific.

 Boeing 747-SP was designed for extreme long-range flights.

 Boeing B-314 Close Up of Take Off.
 John T. McCoy watercolor, courtesy of SFO Museum, gift of PAHF.

-Our Mission: To preserve and promote the unique heritage of Pan American World Airways, Inc. and its incomparable contributions to the technology, convenience, safety and excitement of commercial aviation.
+Preserving and promoting the unique heritage of Pan American World Airways, Inc. and its incomparable contributions to the technology, convenience, safety and excitement of commercial aviation.

 Home | Search | Contact | Copyright | Privacy | Site Map